Planetary symbols: Moon

-The crescent shape has been used to represent the Moon since earliest times.
+The crescent shape has been used to represent the Moon since antiquity.
 In classical antiquity, it is worn by lunar deities (Selene/Luna, Artemis/Diana, Men, etc.) either on the head or behind the shoulders, with its horns pointing upward.

 The representation of the moon as a simple crescent with the horns pointing to the side (as a heraldic crescent increscent or crescent decrescent) is attested from late Classical times.